Citrinate/BoosterManager/README.md

 Example: `"GamesToBooster": [730, 570],`

-This configuration can be added to any of your bot's config files.
+This `HashSet<uint>` type configuration setting can be added to your individual bot config files.
 It will automatically add any of the `AppIDs` to that bot's booster queue, and will automatically re-queue them after they've been crafted.

-Note: It's not possible to remove any `AppIDs` from the booster queue using any Commands.
+Note: It's not possible to remove any of these `AppIDs` from the booster queue using any commands.
 Any changes you want to make will need to be made in the configuration file.

 ---